-Aunt Flo can be unpredictable.
-For those who've asked, "Why did I get my period twice in one month?" rest assured you're not alone.
-Double the monthly visit is not always a cause for concern, but it could possibly indicate an underlying medical issue.
+For those who've asked, "Why did I get my period twice in one month," rest assured you're not alone—Aunt Flo can be unpredictable.

 Why did I get my period twice in one month?

-Before going into panic mode, do note that this occurrence is not entirely out of the ordinary, especially if you experience short periods.
+Don't go into panic mode, especially if you're accustomed to shorter cycles.
 Adult cycles typically range from 24 to 38 days, according to Healthline, but every situation is unique.

 "If you have two cycles in one month, it is possible for that to be completely normal," says Kirsten Karchmer, founder of menstrual wellness company Brazen.